Treblle/treblle-node/README.md

 };
 ```

-Then enable the Treblle middleware like this:
+Then enable the Treblle middleware in `config/middleware.js` like this:

 ```js
 module.exports = {